Chenée Today

 • vanilla - Be sure to use a high-quality pure vanilla extract.
 Or do what I do and make your own at home!

 • cinnamon - the perfect complement for the peaches in our filling.
+And if you love cinnamon and peach together, you've gotta try my Cinnamon Rolls Peach Cobbler!

 • flour - for dusting our work surface.